 Can Dogs Eat Watermelon?

 The most important thing to note is that they can digest (and even benefit from) the red and light green fruit contained inside the watermelon rind.
 However, they shouldn’t eat the seeds and the rind itself.

-Dogs and Watermelon: The Good, the Bad, and the Ugly
+Dogs and Watermelon: The benefits & the risks

 According to the American Kennel Club, routine vet visits can cost up to $1,500 a year.
 This doesn’t include emergency vet trips or unforeseen surgeries.
 A lot of emergency trips to the vet occur after your dog eats something they shouldn’t.

 Watermelon contains some of the vitamins that do your doggy good.
 Watermelon has Vitamin A, which is good for eye, cell, and immune health.
 It also has B6, which keeps their coat shiny and strong, and the kind of Vitamin C that can keep allergens and sniffles at bay.

 Although watermelon does contain sugar, it won’t release quickly into their bloodstream.
 This is because the fiber in watermelon wraps around the sugar and actually slows its natural release.

 Fiber has many health benefits.
 Some kinds of fiber may even promote good gut health.
 Watermelon doesn’t top the charts for fiber content, but it does contain a bit, which is better than nothing!

 Finally, watermelons, true to their name, are mostly made of water.
 That means that watermelon is both low in calories and hydrating, making them a good alternative to pre-packaged treats on a hot day.

 The parts of a watermelon that you should avoid feeding to your dog are the seeds and the rind.
 While they are not toxic, they are difficult to chew and digest and could pose a threat to your dog’s teeth and digestive tract.